Receptiviti/receptiviti-python/docs_source/README.md

 # Home

-A Python package to process text with the [Receptiviti](https://www.receptiviti.com) API.
+A Python package to process text with the <a href="https://www.receptiviti.com" rel="noreferrer" target="_blank">Receptiviti</a> API.

 ## Installation

-If needed, download Python from [python.org](https://www.python.org/downloads), then install the package with pip:
+If needed, download Python from <a href="https://www.python.org/downloads" rel="noreferrer" target="_blank">python.org</a>, then install the package with pip:

 ```sh
 pip install git+https://github.com/miserman/receptiviti-py.git